botpress/documentation-v12/docs/messaging-channels/direct-integrations/slack.md

 - Replace `YOUR_BOT_ID` with your bot ID.

 :::caution
 If the slack endpoint is responding with `Cannot resolve challenge`.
-The configuration above step 9 is not set in the right place.
+The configuration at step 9 is not set in the right place.
 The configuration need to be inside the **chatbot configuration**.
 :::

 13. Under **Subscribe to bot event**, add `message.im` and `message.channels` (you can also add other types of messages if you want).